We are looking for a Learning Support Tutor (English as an additional language) to join our growing school.

 About the International Schools Partnership

-The Aquila School is owned by a London based company called International Schools Partnership (ISP).
 The International Schools Partnership (ISP) is a growing group of committed colleagues in financially responsible schools around the world, all of which aim to be the school of choice in their local area.
-Learning is at the heart of everything we do for our pupils, colleagues and parents.
+Learning is at the heart of everything we do for our students, colleagues and parents.
 We are committed to getting better, all the time.

 ISP was founded by an experienced team of committed educationalists and commercial operators who have worked together over many years.
-Our growing group of private schools located in the UK, the USA, Spain, Costa Rica, Chile, the United Arab Emirates, Qatar, Malaysia, and Mexico educate children and pupils from 2-18 years of age.
-We have now expanded to 51 schools delivering multiple curricula and building on local brands and reputations with over 30,000 pupils and 5,000 staff located across the globe.
+Our growing group of private schools located in the USA, Canada, Italy, Spain, Switzerland, the UK, Chile, Colombia, Costa Rica, Ecuador, the United Arab Emirates, Qatar, Malaysia, Mexico and Peru educate children and students from 2–18 years of age.
+We have now expanded to 50 schools delivering multiple curricula and building on local brands and reputations with around 45,000 students and 7,000 staff located across the globe.